Raphael Hogarth

 In the procurement sphere, he has experience of acting in civil proceedings before the Technology and Construction Court and judicial review proceedings before the Administrative Court.

 Raphael also accepts instructions in subsidy control matters, including advisory work and judicial reviews of subsidy control decisions before the Competition Appeal Tribunal.
-He has delivered training for public bodies on the new subsidy control regime and has significant experience of bringing and defending judicial review challenges (see ‘Public Law’ section above).

 Recent highlights include: